Family of Dwight D. Eisenhower: Parents and siblings

 Of these, Milton was the most notable of the brothers other than Dwight.
 Milton became an American educational administrator, serving as president of three major American universities: Kansas State University (1943–1950), Pennsylvania State University (1950–1956), and Johns Hopkins University (1956–1957).
 On October 12, 1927, Eisenhower married Helen Elsie Eakin (1904–1954), with whom he had a son, Milton Stover Eisenhower, Jr., in 1930 and a daughter, Ruth Eakin Eisenhower, in 1938.

 Earl also achieved a measure of notability, having been elected to a term in the Illinois House of Representatives, from 1965 to 1967.
 Earl married Kathryn McIntyre Snyder in 1933, with whom he had two children.

 Edgar graduated from the University of Michigan in 1914, and began practicing law in 1915 in Tacoma, Washington; he became was known as a "shoot from the hip ultraconservative."
-Edgar was married three times, first to Louise Alexander Eisenhower (1893–1946) in 1911, then to Bernice Thompson Eisenhower (1902–1948) in 1930, and finally to Lucille Dawson Eisenhower (1921–2012) in 1951.
+Edgar was married three times, first to Louise Alexander Eisenhower (1893–1946) in 1911, then to Bernice Thompson Eisenhower (1902–1948) in 1940, and finally to Lucille Dawson Eisenhower (1921–2012) in 1951.
 Edgar had two children, both with his first wife, Merrill Jack Eisenhower (1916–1956), and Janis Louise Eisenhower Causin (1922–2000).

 Immediate family

 Mamie Eisenhower

 While Eisenhower was stationed in Texas, he met Mamie Doud of Boone, Iowa.

 Doud was the second child born to John Sheldon Doud (1870–1951), a meatpacking executive, and his wife, Elivera Mathilda Carlson (1878–1960).
-She grew up in Cedar Rapids, Iowa, Colorado Springs, Colorado, Denver, Colorado, and the Doud winter home in San Antonio, Texas.
+Mamie was born in Boone, Iowa, on November 14, 1896.
+She grew up in Cedar Rapids, Iowa; Colorado Springs, Colorado; Denver, Colorado; and the Doud winter home in San Antonio, Texas.
 Her father, who retired at age 36, ran a meatpacking company founded by his father, Doud & Montgomery ("Buyers of Live Hogs"), and had investments in Illinois and Iowa stockyards.
 Her mother was a daughter of Swedish immigrants.
 She had three sisters: Eleanor Carlson Doud, Eda Mae Doud, and Mabel Frances "Mike" Doud.

 Doud and Eisenhower were immediately taken with each other.
 He proposed to her on Valentine's Day in 1916.
 A November wedding date in Denver was moved up to July 1 due to the pending U.S. entry into World War I. They moved many times during their first 35 years of marriage.

 Children

-The Eisenhowers had two sons, Doud Dwight "Icky" Eisenhower, and John Eisenhower.
-He is the most recently serving U.S. president (as of 2022) to have had only sons.
-Five of his successors – L. Johnson, Nixon, Clinton, G.W.
-Bush, and Obama – only had daughters.